 If you are considering switching to Linux with an Nvidia GPU, you need to know what you are getting into.
 The best Linux distro for Nvidia users is not necessarily the best Linux distro overall.
-Nvidia’s closed-source approach to drivers creates unique challenges that most “Best Linux Distro” lists completely ignore.
+Nvidia’s closed-source approach to drivers creates unique challenges that most recommendation lists completely gloss over.

 Why Nvidia on Linux Is Still Complicated in 2026